Scheduled Maintenance: CPF digital services will not be available on 5 May 2024, from 12am to 8am.

 Home Protection Scheme (HPS)

-The HPS is a mortgage-reducing insurance that protects you and your loved ones from losing your HDB flat in the event of death, terminal illness, or total permanent disability.
-HPS insures you until you turn 65 or until your housing loan is paid up, whichever is earlier.
-If you own an HDB flat and are paying your housing loan’s monthly instalments using CPF savings or cash, the HPS would be applicable for you.
+The HPS is a mortgage-reducing insurance that safeguards you and your loved ones from losing your HDB flat in the event of death, terminal illness, or total permanent disability.
+HPS insures you until you turn age 65 or until your housing loan is paid up, whichever is earlier.
+If you own an HDB flat and are paying your housing loan’s monthly instalments using CPF savings, you are required to apply for the HPS.

-Besides providing peace of mind to those insured, another key benefit of the HPS is its convenience in various aspects.
-When a claim comes in for an outstanding mortgage settlement, HPS will settle the outstanding housing loan up to the insured sum, with HDB or the mortgagee directly.
-In addition, the premiums are affordable, with one of the lowest rates on the market.
-Finally, the method of payment is very simplethe annual premiums are automatically deducted from your Ordinary Account (OA), you do not need to fret about submitting payment forms or going through complicated procedures!
+Besides providing peace of mind to those insured, another key benefit of the HPS is its convenience.
+In the event of a claim for an outstanding mortgage settlement, HPS will settle the outstanding housing loan up to the insured sum, with HDB or the mortgagee directly.

-While HPS is required if you are using CPF savings to pay your monthly housing instalments, it is not required if you are using cash, though we strongly encourage you to apply.
-When applying for the HPS, it is also important to keep in mind that any insurance claim will be rejected if there was any false or misleading information submitted when applying for the HPS.
+While HPS is not required if you are using cash to service the mortgage for your HDB flat, we strongly encourage you to apply.
+When you apply for the HPS, it is also important to keep in mind that any insurance claim will be rejected if there is any false or misleading information submitted during the application.
 Hence, it is important that you declare your health conditions truthfully when applying for the HPS.

 Dependants’ Protection Scheme (DPS)

-You can use your CPF savings or cash to pay for DPS premiums, though do note that DPS premiums will increase as you age.
-In addition, while DPS is automatically extended to you, you also have the flexibility to terminate your coverage at any time by contacting Great Eastern Life.
-At the end of the day though, it is worth carefully considering the financial protection DPS offers to your family before you do so.
-Should you decide to re-join DPS, you will be required to submit a health declaration and coverage will only be provided subject to your good health.
+While you can use your CPF savings or cash to pay for DPS premiums, the premiums will increase as you age.
+Even though DPS is automatically extended to you, you are still able to terminate your coverage at any time if you think you don’t require it (e.g. if you have no dependants.)
+You can do so by simply contacting Great Eastern Life.
+If you do terminate your coverage and wish to rejoin DPS, you will be required to submit a health declaration, as coverage will only be provided subject to your good health.

-As a caregiver, your physical health and healthcare finances could be of concern too.
-Depending on your age, you may have CareShield Life or ElderShield to help you with long-term care in the event of severe disability.
+CareShield Life and ElderShield can help you with long-term care in the event of severe disability.

-Until 2019, all Singapore Citizens and PR with MediSave Account were automatically enrolled in ElderShield at the age of 40 unless they opted out of it.
-From 2020 onwards, however, all Singaporeans Citizens and PRs born in 1980 or later (i.e. those who turned 40 in 2020) are now automatically covered under CareShield Life.
+Until 2019, all Singapore Citizens and PRs with MediSave Accounts were automatically enrolled in ElderShield at the age of 40, unless they opted out of it.
+Starting in 2020, all Singapore Citizens and PRs born in 1980 or later are automatically covered under CareShield Life on 1st October 2020 or when they turn 30, whichever is later.
+For those who were born in 1979 and earlier, participation is optional.

-In the event of severe disability, CareShield Life offers lifetime coverage and monthly cash payouts while ElderShield offers payouts for up to 5 or 6 years, depending on the plan.
-In addition, CareShield Life and ElderShield both provide worldwide coverage, which means it allows members to remain covered and be able to make claims, as well as receive payouts, wherever they may reside—even if it’s not Singapore!
+In the event of severe disability, CareShield Life offers monthly cash payouts for life while ElderShield offers monthly payouts for up to five or six years, depending on the plan.
+CareShield Life and ElderShield also provide worldwide coverage, which means you are able to make claims, as well as receive payouts, wherever you reside—even if it’s not Singapore!

-CareShield Life and ElderShield premiums are fully payable by MediSave, and family members can also use their MediSave to help pay the premiums of other family members on their behalf.
+Both CareShield Life and ElderShield premiums are fully payable by your MediSave, and family members can also use their MediSave to help pay the premiums on behalf of you and other family members.

 For ElderShield, the premium amount is determined at the age of entry and does not increase with age.
 These premiums are payable annually until the policy anniversary after your 65th birthday or when you make a successful claim, whichever is earlier.

 On the other hand, CareShield Life’s monthly premiums differ for members born in 1980 or later, and those born in 1979 or earlier.
-For both, premiums are paid from the age you join until age 67 (you will still be covered for life), but for members born in 1979 or earlier, those who join at age 59 or older will pay premiums over 10 years, thereby helping to lower their annual premium payable so that it is more affordable and manageable.
+Those born in 1979 or earlier who join at age 59 or older will pay premiums over 10 years, thereby helping to lower their annual premium payable so that it is more affordable and manageable.
+Learn more about the premiums that is applicable to your cohort.

 Other financial schemes for caregivers